 Link's collection totals about 200,000 volumes, including books, periodicals, curriculum and multimedia items.
 In addition to the periodical/journal backfiles, the library subscribes to numerous current periodicals and several major newspapers.

 Seven computers throughout the library provide access to the library's online catalog, for searching our collections.
 Thirty-six computers are available in the Link Library Commons and L-132 classroom, for researching information sources on the Internet and online databases to which the library subscribes.
 Database access is also available to students and faculty on or off campus, through the library website.

 For materials not held in Link's collections and subscriptions, we encourage students and faculty to submit interlibrary loan requests via the Link Library website.
 Books usually arrive within 3-5 days, while periodical/journal articles can arrive in 2-3 days.
-The charge for interlibrary service is 25 cents per item.

 The Instructional Technology Center provides laminating services for posters, maps and other teaching materials.
 Charges depend upon size and quantity of materials.

 The listening room in the second floor Music Loft is equipped to play DVDs, VHS tapes, CDs, records, and cassette tapes, and can attach an audio device such as an MP3 player.
 Check out the listening room key at the library service desk.
 DVDs and CDs can also be played on the computers in room 132 in the library commons.
 Headphones are available for in-library use at the library service desk.
 A large-screen TV and media player is also available iin room 222.